Battery0/CV/README.md

 #### The Open University (2015 - 2020)
 Bachelor of Engineering (Hons) 2:1
 - Cumulated in the project management and design of a realistic and buildable innovative new product using academic research, engineering principles and methods, science and mathematics to enable dogs with limited mobility to be lifted into car boots.
-- Attended several week long campus visits to Bath University to participate in group engineering research, projects, activities and group presentations
+- Attended several week long campus visits to Bath University to participate in group engineering activities, projectsand presentations
 - The Degree and chosen pathway (Engineering Design) is accredited with the prestigious Institution of Mechanical Engineers (IMechE)

 #### SAE Institute (2006 - 2007)